davidmorford/NavigatorKit/Readme.md

 ## Documentation

-I'm working on a documentation set of the classes and an article on how to compose and design your application architecture the Navigator.
-For now, consult Jeff's excellent article on URL-based navigation with TTNavigator.
+A documentation set of classes and a complete article composing and using URL based design in your application architecture is in the works.
+Consult Jeff's excellent article on URL-based navigation with TTNavigator for now

 1. [URL-based navigation on Three20.info](http://Three20.info/ui/navigation)